rimutaka/spotify-playlist-builder/README.md

 ### Feedback and bug reports

-This project is under active development.
 Feel free to [open an issue](https://github.com/rimutaka/spotify-playlist-builder/issues) if you run into problems or have any kind of feedback.

 ### Privacy policy